Learn Java Easy. Chapter 5 Exercises

 public static void main(String[] args) {

-//We create a scanner since we'll have to input data via keyboard.
+//We create a scanner since we'll have to enter data via keyboard.

 Scanner exercise = new Scanner(System.in);